rflpazini/drone-flight/README.md

 Our job is to create a program that selects **'G'** drones with greatest flight range that are available.

-For that we are given the following information:
+We are given the following information:
 * A list of all drones containing its numeral ID and its flight range in kilometers;
 * The required amount of drones (**'G'**);
 * A list of drone IDs that are currently in maintenance and thus ARE NOT AVAILABLE for operations.